Dhanyee Meye: Plot

-The story centers around the character of Bogola (Partha Mukherjee); who is the younger brother of Kali Dutta (Uttam Kumar).
+The story centers around the character of Bogola; who is the younger brother of Kali Dutta.
 Bogola is the captain of a football team Sarbamangala Club managed by his elder brother.
 The team goes to a village Harbhanga to play in the finals of the Nangteshwar Shield.
-Monosha (Jaya Bhaduri)'s maternal uncle (mama) Gobordhan Chowdhury (Jahar Ray) is the president of the local football club and after losing the ancestral "Nangteshwar shield" (named after his father, Nangteshwar Chowdhury); decides to forcefully marry off Monosha (Jaya Bhaduri) and Bogola (Partha Mukherjee) to Keep the "Shield" in the family.
+Monosha's maternal uncle (mama) Gobordhan Chowdhury is the president of the local football club and after losing the ancestral "Nangteshwar shield" (named after his father, Nangteshwar Chowdhury); decides to forcefully marry off Monosha and Bogola to keep the "Shield" in the family.
 All matters are soon resolved because Monosha and Bogola love each other.